Matty-El/urban-attiva/TESTING.md

 Responsiveness was good across all device sizes.
 Responsiveness of the site has been tested with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).

-The site has been tested on the following devices:
+The site has been tested on the following devices on Responsive Design Checker although full responsiveness testing could not be carried out using this site due to csrf token issues preventing access to certain pages.

 -   Desktop: 1600x900, 1920x1200.
 -   Notebook: 1366x768
 -   Mobile and Tablet: Galaxy S5/S6/S7, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 plus, iPhone x, iPad, iPad Pro, Kindle Fire and Nexus 9

+In addition to the above the app has also been tested on actual iPhone X, iPhone SE, 11" MacBook Air, 13" MacBook Pro, iPad touch, and iPad Pro devices.

 [Responsiveness testing](testing-files/urban-attiva-responsiveness-testing.pdf)